stellar/django-polaris/docs/sep31/index.rst

-Polaris' ``watch_transactions`` command line tool streams transactions from every anchored asset's distribution account and attempts to match every incoming stellar payment with a Transaction object created by the sending anchor's `/send` request.
+Polaris' ``watch_transactions`` command line tool streams transactions from every anchored asset's distribution account and attempts to match every incoming stellar payment with a Transaction object created by the sending anchor's POST `/transaction` request.

 If it finds a match, it will update the transaction's status to ``pending_receiver`` and update the ``Transaction.amount_in`` field with the